diegoparrilla/slate/source/index.html.md

 Domain check implements an algorithm that assigns a score to the domain based on several checks done by the system:

-* Is the domain in any of the domain blacklists?
+* Is the domain in any of the domain blocklists?
-* Is the domain MX records in any of the domain blacklists?
+* Is the domain MX records in any of the domain blocklists?
-* Is the domain NS records in any of the domain blacklists?
+* Is the domain NS records in any of the domain blocklists?
-* Is the IP of domain in any of the IP blacklists?
+* Is the IP of domain in any of the IP blocklists?

 By default if some of these tests success, a -1 score is added to the overall score of the domain.
 So an overall score of -3 means the chances of being a bad domain are higher than -1.